SSO is available on Enterprise plans only. Contact us to learn more or upgrade.

 Configure SAML settings

-Enter the following values from the Cassidy SSO configuration page:
+Enter the following values from Cassidy’s SSO configuration modal:

 | Okta field | Value |